Linear scalability of density functional theory calculations without imposing electron localization: Summary and Conclusions

 \section{Summary and Conclusions}

 In this paper we presented a parallelizable electronic structure approach to finite temperature density functional theory under (semi)local functionals, using atom-centered Gaussian basis sets which offers linear wall-time complexity as a function of system size in the weak scalability regime.
 The inherent time complexity of the method is quadratic $O\left(K^{2}\right)$, as discussed in section~\ref{subsec:Algorithmic-complexity} and it does not involve truncation of density matrix elements, characteristics of linear-scaling approaches.

 Our trace-based calculation combined with Chebyshev expansions allows for efficient parallelization in the strong scalability sense, as shown in subsection~\ref{subsec:Strong-scaling}.
 Due to the quadratic complexity, we found that the value of the Amdahl parameter was system-size dependent, with $s_{A}=2\times10^{-4}$ for the \ch{Si705H300} system and $s_{A}=9\times10^{-5}$ for \ch{Si1379H476}.
 The overall weak scalability performance shows that linear scaling wall time is achievable, as demonstrated in section~\ref{subsec:Weak-scaling} and is highly efficient when the number of orbitals per processors $r$ is not smaller than $\sim$10 and beyond that efficiency drops by a factor of $\sim$1.5.
-Our main conclusion is, that this type of approach has the potential to be a useful and efficient tool for studying large systems in regimes where quantum confinement or electron delocalization prevents traditional linear-scaling to set in.
-In the future, we aim to develop force evaluation for this approach, enabling the determination of the system's structure and other properties.
-Furthermore, for even larger systems, where electrons localize, we plan to enable linear scaling either through stochastic orbital methods \citep{fabian2019stochastic} or by exploiting directly the DM's finite range.